 The WordPress Theme Directory is the official site for WordPress Themes which have been checked and inspected, and are free for downloading.
 The site features the ability to search by type and style, and offers a demonstration of the page view elements of the Theme.

-WordPress comes with two themes; the default Twenty Thirteen theme and the previous default, Twenty Twelve theme.
-You can switch between Themes using the admin panel.
-Themes that you add to the theme directory will appear in the Administration Panels > Design > Themes as additional selections.
+WordPress currently comes with three themes: the default Twenty Fifteen theme, and previous defaults Twenty Fourteen theme and Twenty Thirteen theme.
+You can switch between Themes using the Appearance admin panel.
+Themes that you add to the theme directory will appear in the Administration Screen > Appearance > Themes as additional selections.

 There are many Themes available for download that will work with your WordPress installation.